• Skip to primary navigation

 Choice one is not plausible given that even the finest mortar or concrete mixture will clog in small crevices, so choice two it is.

-Open the crack so it is about 25-50mm wide and at least 75mm deep unless of course the crack does not go down that deep!
+Open the crack so it is about 15 – 50mm wide and around 30 – 75mm deep (depending on its size) unless of course the crack does not go down that deep!

-Don’t go too mad though; epoxy repair mortar is expensive and there is no need to use more than you have to.
+Don’t go too mad though; often repair mortar is expensive and there is no need to use more than you have to.

-Sweep out the dust and bits of concrete.
-This is really important as any tiny piece of concrete left in the crack will prevent the epoxy mortar from bonding to the entire surface area of the crack.
+Once this is done, sweep the joint fully out using your stiff brush, ensuring you remove any remaining dust and bits of concrete.
+This is really important as any tiny piece of concrete left in the crack will prevent your repair mortar from bonding to the entire surface area of the crack.
 The repair then may not be effective.

-Once the crack or hole is opened up so all of the damaged area is removed and you have found solid sides, you can look at which repair product to use.
+Once the crack or hole is opened up so all of the damaged area is removed and cleaned and you have found solid sides, you can look at which repair product to use.

 Epoxy repair mortar will fill deep holes